The Bergel Institute — About

 KP

-Dr. Katherin Ross Phillips brings a long and distinguished career in research, analysis, and program development to The Bergel Institute.
+Dr. Katherin Ross Phillips brings a distinguished career in research, analysis, and program development to The Bergel Institute.
 Previously, Katherin worked for many years studying the reach and effectiveness of policies that support low-income working families.
 Immediately preceding her Institute role, Katherin co-founded The Shared Humanity Project.
-Katherin received his Bachelor's from Johns Hopkins University and his Masters and Doctoral degrees from Syracuse University.
+Katherin received her Bachelor's from Johns Hopkins University and her Masters and Doctoral degrees from Syracuse University.

 IC